Mohammed bin Nawwaf Al Saud

 Mohammed bin Nawwaf Al Saud (Arabic: محمد بن نواف بن عبدالعزيز آل سعود; born 22 May 1953) is a Saudi Arabian diplomat who served as the Saudi Arabian ambassador to Italy, Malta, the United Kingdom, and Ireland.
-He is a member of the House of Saud.
+He is a member of the Saudi ruling family, a grandson of King Abdulaziz.

 Early life and education

 Prince Mohammed was born on 22 May 1953 in Riyadh, Saudi Arabia.
 He is the eldest son of Nawwaf bin Abdulaziz Al Saud, the twenty-second son of King Abdulaziz.
 Prince Mohammed was educated at the Capital Institute High School in Riyadh.
-He has a bachelor of science degree from the Edmund A. Walsh School of Foreign Service at Georgetown University, and an MPA degree from the John F. Kennedy School of Government, Harvard University.
+He received a bachelor of science degree from the Edmund A. Walsh School of Foreign Service at Georgetown University in 1981.
+He also obtained an MPA degree from the John F. Kennedy School of Government, Harvard University.
 As of 2014 he was the president of the Harvard Alumni Association of Saudi Arabia.

 Career

 Mohammed bin Nawwaf worked as a researcher in the international relations department at the Royal Commission for Jubail and Yanbu for two years before transferring to the Ministry of Foreign Affairs in February 1984 where he first worked in the minister's cabinet before being promoted to inspector general at the Ministry.

-In 1995, Prince Mohammed was appointed as ambassador to Italy and Malta.
+In 1995, Prince Mohammed was appointed ambassador to Italy and Malta.
 During his tenure, in 1998, he was elected as president of the council of administration for the Islamic Cultural Centre of Italy.
 He was also dean of the Arab ambassadors’ corps and among the columnists of Al Arabiya.

-In December 2005, Prince Mohammed was appointed as the Saudi ambassador to the United Kingdom and Ireland.
+In December 2005, Prince Mohammed was appointed the Saudi ambassador to the United Kingdom and Ireland.
 He was the president of the Saudi British Society in London and the chairman of the King Fahd Academy's Board of Trustees.
 He was invited to and participated in the Queen's Jubilee luncheon organized at the Windsor Castle in May 2012, leading to criticisms of various human rights groups.
 His tenure ended in December 2018, and he was replaced by Prince Khalid bin Bandar Al Saud in the post.